obsidianmd/obsidian-help/en/Obsidian Sync/Introduction to Obsidian Sync.md

 ## Important

-If you are using Obsidian Sync together with other cloud storage providers, such as Dropbox, Google Drive, or OneDrive, refer to [[Back up your Obsidian files]] to avoid sync conflicts.
+If you are using Obsidian Sync alongside other cloud storage providers, such as Dropbox, Google Drive, or OneDrive, please [[Back up your Obsidian files]] to prevent sync conflicts.
+We strongly recommend [[Migrate to Obsidian Sync|fully migrating to Obsidian Sync]].

 See [[Sync limitations]] for frequently asked questions, and more details about Obsidian Sync.